GLOBAL MARKETS-Wall Street stocks, oil prices rise after aggressive Fed hike outlook | Headlines

 GLOBAL MARKETS-Wall Street stocks, oil prices rise after aggressive Fed hike outlook

-Oil prices rose more than 7%, continuing a series of wild daily swings, as the market rebounded from several days of losses on renewed focus on supply shortages in coming weeks due to sanctions on Russia.
-Benchmark Brent crude futures gained 8.52% to $106.37 a barrel, while U.S. West Texas Intermediate (WTI) crude was up 7.62% to $102.28 a barrel.
+Oil prices rose more than 8%, continuing a series of wild daily swings, as the market rebounded from several days of losses on renewed focus on supply shortages in coming weeks due to sanctions on Russia.
+Benchmark Brent crude futures settled 8.79% higher at $106.64 a barrel, its highest percentage gain since mid-2020.

 "The big surprise yesterday was the dot plot," said Thomas Hayes, chairman at Great Hill Capital in New York, referring to the Fed's interest rate projections.
 "It was a dovish hike but a hawkish rhetoric and outlook.
 We believe that if they get anywhere near their projections they'd invert the yield curve and cause a guaranteed recession."